 from training.npr.org: https://training.npr.org/sources/marsha-jones/

-Marsha Jones is a grassroots organizer and health educator, as well as the co-founder and executive director of The Afiya Center, the only reproductive justice organization in North Texas founded and directed by Black women.
-Her expertise lies in reproductive justice, health disparities affecting Black women and girls, and the relationship between politics and the American healthcare system.
+Marsha Jones is a grassroots organizer and health educator, and the co-founder and executive director of The Afiya Center, a reproductive justice organization in North Texas founded and directed by Black women.
+She’s an expert in reproductive justice, health disparities affecting Black women and girls, and the relationship between politics and the American healthcare system.

 Jones is also an expert on HIV/AIDS advocacy, with experience in community-based solutions and intersectional justice.
 She can provide insight on the disproportionate resources and care available to Black patients, and the way activists are organizing for more equitable health and medical treatment for people of color.

-She serves on the Board of Directors for the Texas Equal Access Fund and is a member of many national women-focused initiatives to advance gender and racial equity and eliminate health disparities, including the National Women AIDS Coalition.
+She serves on the board of directors for the Texas Equal Access Fund and is a member of several national women-focused initiatives to advance gender and racial equity, including the National Women AIDS Coalition.

 Location: Dallas, Texas